joelchan/inst126-intro-programming-notes/5_lists.md

 List constants or "literals":
 1. Are surrounded by square brackets
-2. Contain at least one element in the list; multiple items are separated by commas.
+2. Contain zero or more elements; multiple items are separated by commas.

 ```{code-cell} ipython3
 "1, 2, 3" # string